opencredo/kubefuse/README.md

 * Browse Kubernetes resources in your file system...
 * ...with (some of) your favourite tools: `ls`, `find`, `cat`, `vim`, ...
-* List all your favourite resources such as: services, replication controllers, pods and namespaces
+* List all your favourite resources such as: services, replication controllers, pods and namespaces.
+All entity types up to v1.3 are supported.
 * Access resource descriptions as files (eg. `cat ~/kubernetes/default/pod/postgres-aazm1/describe`)
 * Quickly read resources as YAML or JSON (eg. `cat ~/kubernetes/default/pod/postgres-aazm1/json`)
 * Edit resources with your editor of choice and have Kubernetes update on writes (`vim ~/kubernetes/default/rc/postgres/json` :raising_hand:)